If Everything Is Automated, What Is Left for Humans?

 She seemed satisfied.
 Honestly, so was I.

-Automation doesn't eliminate human value—it transforms where that value lives.
+Automation doesn't eliminate human value.
+It relocates where that value lives.
 As machines handle more tasks, humans become valuable for judgment, relationships, creativity, care, and the irreducible fact of conscious experience.

 The question "what's left for humans?" has an answer: everything that matters.